Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 2. Use the Right Equipment

-Using the right equipment to mix or stir your shake is fundamental to preventing any clumping.
+Using the right equipment to mix or stir your shake is fundamental to prevent any clumping.

 It’s the size and weight of a protein shaker, but it comes with a small electric blender.
 After some testing, I didn’t find any clumps in my protein shakes.